-The Fifth Chakra is the Throat Chakra.
-It is located right in the center of your throat.
-It deals with issues of honesty, integrity, truth, expression and communication and is weakened by all forms of lies, especially the ones we tell ourselves.
+The Fifth Chakra is located right in the center of your throat.
+It deals with issues of honesty, integrity, truth, expression, and communication and is weakened by all forms of lies, especially the ones we tell ourselves.

 Physically, it is the chakra of your chin, teeth, mouth, neck, jaw, mouth, lower sinus, throat and thyroid gland.

 Here are 5 telltale Signs that You Have a Weak Throat Chakra

 1. Fear of speaking up

 You stifle your opinions around others because you don’t think others will find your thoughts interesting or sophisticated enough.

 Or find the truth to be too painful to deal with effectively so you keep yourself distracted.